-Wetland and water resource areas disturbed by construction activities shall be restored to preconstruction conditions in accordance with the requirements of applicable state and federal permits or laws and landowner agreements.
-All requirements of the U.S. Army Corps of Engineers, Board of Water and Soil Resources, Minnesota Department of Natural Resources, and local units of government shall be met.
+Wetland and water resource areas disturbed by construction activities shall be restored to preconstruction conditions, in accordance with all applicable wetland permits.
+Restoration of the wetlands will be performed by the Permittee in accordance with the requirements of applicable state and federal permits or laws and landowner agreements.